-There are many services and supports available to almost everyone, even though some people with disabilities might need more help.
+There are many services and supports available to almost disability services vic, even though some people with disabilities might need more help.
 Simple but important support services include dressing, showering, grooming, walking and using the toilet.
 Special carers are also available to assist with more difficult tasks such as getting to and from bed, using toilet ramps, or using the bathroom.
 Some disability carers are trained to help people with disabilities and those recovering from injuries.

 Not everyone who needs disability support will necessarily need companionship.
 For instance, physically disabled people who require assistance with simple tasks can live an independent life by themselves, without the need for companionship.
 This is known as ‘pite care’ or temporary carership.
 This type of care includes hiring a companion to help a person who is unable to live alone, as well as helping them with their daily tasks.
 Companion carers, who are professionals who have been specially trained to provide companionship and personal assistance to those with disabilities or others with other types of physical disabilities, are called companion carers.